36 Hours of DUI Treatment

-The second module covers blood alcohol content (BAC), alcohol’s impact on operating a motor vehicle, criminal penalties for a DUI conviction and alternatives to driving impaired.
+The second module investigates blood alcohol content (BAC), alcohol’s impact on motor vehicle operating, criminal penalties for a DUI conviction, and alternatives to driving impaired.
 This module focuses on BAC.
-What is BAC, how is measured, and an in depth look at how the various levels of impairment.
+What is BAC, how is it measured, and an in-depth look at how the various levels of impairment?
 The supplemental videos in this module focus on the alternatives to driving impaired.

 The third module investigates the Psychological and Sociological Effects of Alcohol and Drug Use.
-In this module you will look into the impact drugs an alcohol have on your mind, emotions and personality.
-As a result of the psychological impact of alcohol and drugs there are significant consequences socially and economically.
-Those consequences are discussed in the third module.
+In this module, you will examine the impact drugs and alcohol have on your mind, emotions, and personality.
+As a result of the psychological impact of alcohol and drugs, there are significant consequences socially and economically.
+The third module will discuss psychological, social, and economic aspects.
 The supporting videos in this module will introduce you to Alcohol Use Disorders (AUD) and Substance Use Disorders (SUD).
-The introduction gives you a basic understanding into the differences of use disorders and addictions
+The introduction gives you a basic understanding of the differences between use disorders and addictions.

-Module four is an Alcohol and Drug Use self-assessment.
-This module gives you a peek into how the mental health field views both alcohol and substance use.
+Module four take an Alcohol and Drug Use self-assessment.
+This module gives you a peek into how the mental health field views alcohol and substance use.
 The supplemental videos will provide an alternative perspective to addiction and help you identify some common risk factors of drug use and abuse.

-Lastly the final hurdle of your 16 Hour DUI Education is to pass the Final exam.
+Lastly, your 16 Hour DUI Education’s final hurdle is passing the Final exam.
 You will need to score a 70% to pass but will have multiple attempts should you need them.
 It is not uncommon for our clients to complete the 16 Hour DUI Education course in one day.

 20 HOURS OF TREATMENT

-For the 20 hours of group sessions we have recorded our License Independent Substance Abuse Counselor (LISAC) Robin during a few of her group sessions.
+For the 20 hours of group sessions, we have recorded our License Independent Substance Abuse Counselor (LISAC) Robin during a few of her group sessions.
 There are a total of 10 videotaped sessions you will watch.
-Some of the sessions will have supplemental videos designed to reinforce the sessions focus.
-To follow along with the sessions and track your self-improvement you will download worksheets.
+Some sessions will have supplemental videos designed to reinforce the session focus.
+You will receive worksheets in an email which you will use to follow along with the corresponding sessions.
 You will have 24-hour access to the 20 hours of DUI Treatment.
-Having 24-hour access to the treatment puts you in control of when and how much treatment you complete each day.
+Having 24-hour access to the treatment puts you in control of when and how much Treatment you complete each day.

 DIFFERENCE BETWEEN LEVEL 1 AND LEVEL 2 OFFENDERS

 So, there you have it.
-Level 1 DUI Offenders will get 36 Hours of DUI Treatment.
-The 36 Hours of DUI Treatment is actually 20 hours of group sessions and 16 hours of DUI Education.
+Level 1 DUI Offenders get 36 Hours of DUI Treatment.
+The 36 Hours of DUI Treatment is 20 hours of group sessions and 16 hours of DUI Education.
 The difference between the Level 1 and Level 2 offenders is the individual’s history of alcohol and drug use.
-Statistically speaking a history of drug and alcohol use increases the probability of being arrested for another DUI.
-The focus of the 36 Hour DUI Treatment is to provide additional information.
-You should use the additional information to gain a better understanding into how alcohol and drugs impact your behavior.
-It is to your benefit to use the information in the 36 hour DUI Treatment to create healthier habits and coping skills.
+Statistically, a history of drug and alcohol use increases the probability of being arrested for another DUI.
+The additional treatment recommended to the Level 1 DUI Offender is in place to decrease the likelihood of another DUI.
+The focus of the 20 Hour DUI Treatment is to provide additional information.
+You should use the additional information to understand better how alcohol and drugs impact your behavior.
+Using the information in the 20 hour DUI Treatment to create healthier habits and coping skills is to your benefit.